Julia Adams (sociologist): Career

 as the sole author, and Remaking Modernity with colleagues Ann Shola Orloff and Elisabeth S. Clemens.
 The latter book surveys the field of historical sociology and proposes a third wave for historical interpretation and analysis in the social sciences.

 In an interview with Marilyn Wilkes for the MacMillan Report at Yale University in 2010, Adams discusses her research regarding high level forms of patriarchal politics and the historical sociology of family relations in early modern states, as well as the contradictions of agency in contemporary America.
 This research was the background for the development of her book, The Familial State, which focuses on elite families in large scale political development in European countries.
 She found this research important for both academic reasons, and for the public to have a better understanding of the world around them.
 Adams often uses the term scholarship in her research.
 Scholarship, according to Adams, often reflects patriarchal power within twenty-first century inequality and capitalism.
-By studying Holland’s renowned families, who were both state-builders and merchant capitalists during the seventeenth century Dutch Golden Age, Adams discovered how the family patriarchs shaped the first great wave of European colonialism which led to the widespread influence of European political development in the modern world.
+By studying Holland's renowned families, who were both state-builders and merchant capitalists during the seventeenth century Dutch Golden Age, Adams discovered how the family patriarchs shaped the first great wave of European colonialism which led to the widespread influence of European political development in the modern world.

-Adams has been criticized for her research regarding Wikipedia with Hannah Brückner who is a professor of Social Research and Public Policy at New York University-Abu Dhabi and is a leading sociologist on life course, inequality, health, gender and sexuality.
-This research project titled, “Wikipedia and the Democratization of Academic Knowledge” is a National Science Foundation (NSF) funded study of how academics and academic subjects are represented on Wikipedia.
+Adams has conducted research regarding Wikipedia with Hannah Brückner who is a professor of Social Research and Public Policy at New York University-Abu Dhabi and is a leading sociologist on life course, inequality, health, gender and sexuality.
+This research project titled, "Wikipedia and the Democratization of Academic Knowledge" is a National Science Foundation (NSF) funded study of how academics and academic subjects are represented on Wikipedia.
 The research gathered by Adams and Brückner is focused on comparing the structure and statistics of scientific evidence and social scientific evidence with their Wikipedia entries to better understand the development of Wikipedia as a functional and legitimate online encyclopedia.